tr.v. in·ter·ro·gat·ed, in·ter·ro·gat·ing, in·ter·ro·gates

 2. Computers To transmit a signal for setting off an appropriate response.

-[Middle English enterrogate, from Latin interrogāre, interrogāt- : inter-, in the presence of; see INTER- + rogāre, to ask; see reg- in the Appendix of Indo-European roots.]
+[Late Middle English enterrogate, from Latin interrogāre, interrogāt- : inter-, between, among; see INTER- + rogāre, to ask; see reg- in the Appendix of Indo-European roots.]